-So there is a huge topic of lead generation (cushy guide we have here) and lead qualification is vital part of it as not all leads created equal.
+So there is a broad topic of lead generation (cushy guide we have here), and lead qualification is a vital part of it as not all leads created equal.

-Quality of leads should be use as one of the criteria of ad campaigns effectiveness.
-I believe context of lead qualification varies a lot, so let’s better go through some common pitfalls & misconceptions.
+Quality of leads should be one of the criteria of ad campaign effectiveness.
+I believe the context of lead qualification varies a lot, so let’s better go through some common pitfalls & misconceptions.

 Lead qualifications basics

-Sorry, can’t go straight to myth busting because Google loves to tank in depth content, but feel free to skip this part, no hard feelings.
+Sorry, can’t go straight to myth-busting because Google loves to rank in-depth content, but feel free to skip this part, no hard feelings.

 A “lead” is a potential customer who in one way or another expressed interest in partocular product or service.

 Secondly, the term “lead” refers to the client’s activities, which are necessary for the company (and the sales department specifically).